mononobi/string-compare/README.md

 if you set minSimilarity = 0 && maxTolerance = 100
 then all strings will be considered as equal.

-* so its important to use the minSimilarity and maxTolerance together and not individually to get efficient results.
+* so it's important to use the minSimilarity and maxTolerance together and not individually to get efficient results.

 # FAQ